Enhancing Video Inpainting with Aligned Frame Interval Guidance: Methodology

 Prior work~\cite{bian2025videopainter} has demonstrated that inpainting the first frame of a video and subsequently modeling the motion within the masked regions using an I2V generation model yields more effective and higher-quality results than directly performing inpainting across the entire sequence~\cite{zi2025cococo}.
-Inspired by this insight, we extend the first-frame-inpainting paradigm by proposing CoSplice Module to inpaint contextual frame intervals, which diffuses the content of initial reference frame into subsequent sampled frames through a splicing mechanism.
-Specifically, the CoSplice Module consists of three stages: sampled video formation, reference-guided inpainting and spliced video formation.
+Inspired by this insight, we extend the first-frame-inpainting paradigm by proposing FrameProp Module to inpaint contextual frame intervals, which diffuses the content of initial reference frame into subsequent sampled frames through a splicing mechanism.
+Specifically, the FrameProp Module consists of three stages: sampled video formation, reference-guided inpainting and spliced video formation.

 \textbf{Sampled Video Formation.} While a full video sequence contains rich contextual information, it also contains unnecessary redundancy for video inpainting task.
 To address this, we apply a temporal sampling strategy with a stride of $K$, selecting $\lceil T / K\rceil$ key frames from the original sequence.
 These key frames capture salient inter-frame variations in viewpoint and scene dynamics, thereby providing informative guidance for subsequent video inpainting while remaining compactness.
-Meanwhile, to mitigate temporal inconsistencies caused by occlusion, we precede the inpainting stage with an optical flow completion~\cite{zhou2023propainter} which only takes few seconds.
-This allows known pixels to be warped to fill the mask, effectively shrinking the mask area.

 \textbf{Reference-guided Inpainting.} After temporal sampling, we perform inpainting on both the first frame and the sampled frames.
 Due to viewpoint variations across frames, inpainting all frames independently leads to discrepancies in structure and appearance within frames.
-As illustrated in \textbf{Step Two} of Fig.~\ref{image:cospliced_pipe}, we introduce a novel splicing mechanism to enforce identity alignment across frames.
-Specifically, we train a low-rank ID adapter $\phi$ on image inpainting model $\Psi$ for ID alignment:
+As illustrated in \textbf{Step Two} of Fig.~\ref{image:FrameProp_pipe}, we introduce a novel splicing mechanism to enforce identity alignment across frames.
+Specifically, we pretrain a low-rank ID adapter $\phi$ on image inpainting model $\Psi$ for ID alignment:

 where $x$ and $h$ indicate input and output features with channel $d$ for the linear layers in attention blocks; $W$ denotes the frozen weights of original inpainting model, while $B_{\phi},A_{\phi}$ are trainable low-rank matrices with much fewer parameters compared to $W$, \textit{i.e.}, $r \ll d$.
 Once the first frame is inpainted, it is concatenated along the width dimension inspired by~\cite{cao2024leftrefill} with each sampled frame and fed into the image inpainting model with adapter.
 This spliced pixel-level generation mechanism is highly effective for appearance preservation, as shown in Fig.~\ref{image:teaser}, where the reference context flows naturally into the target masked region.
 The ID adapter is trained on a multi-view dataset and can be broadly applicable to various downstream tasks.
 The training process can be formulated as follows: